 Europe, Middle East and Africa

-How does it work?
+How does housing microfinance work?

-Housing microfinance loans have relatively short repayment periods, small loan amounts, and little or no collateral required.
-Typically, families use them for roof reconstruction, adding toilets and running water, installing heating and better insulation.
+Housing microfinance loans have relatively short repayment periods, small amounts, and little or no collateral required.
+Typically, families use them for roof reconstruction, adding toilets and running water, installing heating and improving insulation.

 Habitat does not issue microfinance loans itself but collaborates with partner microfinance institutions.
 While partners provide loans, Habitat helps partners to develop housing loans, provides trainings to homeowners on managing their loans, and offer construction assistance.